MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone-data-products.md

 Power BI is the strategic visualization tool for self-service analytics and for citizen data scientists.
 Our recommendation is to use the current well-established processes for data refresh scheduling, security, compliance, and data confidentiality handling.

-Aligned to Microsoft investments and roadmap, we recommend using Power BI Premium as the primary option for specific cases where refresh frequency, performance, or users licensing can't be met by Power BI Professional.
+Aligned to Microsoft investments and roadmap, we recommend using Power BI premium as the primary option for specific cases where refresh frequency, performance, or users licensing can't be met by Power BI professional.

 Azure Analysis Services should be used on an exception basis.
-There are specific use cases where it might be required such as multi-dimensional models, and CI/CD advanced requirements.
+There are specific use cases where it might be required such as multidimensional models, and CI/CD advanced requirements.

-As part of low-level design, we recommend enterprises consider an approach that allows access to a trial PBI Premium capacity by business users who want to evaluate if it is a good fit for their use cases.
+As part of low-level design, we recommend enterprises consider an approach that allows access to a trial Power BI premium capacity by business users who want to evaluate whether it's a good fit for their use cases.

 ### Data analytics and data science data product